gruppe-i-co-design/paper/paper.md

 C(10) &= \frac{N(N - 1)}{2} = \frac{10(10 - 1)}{2} = 45
 \end{split}
 $$ {#eq:odd-even-comparators-10}

+In Skilarova's presentation she also talks about iterative sorting networks, which reuses a single sort layer with some registers [@skliarova2015; p.
+24].
+Seeing this, we decided to use a combination of a sorting network and iterative layer in our implementation.
+The benefit of this is that the user of the VHDL module could tune the sorting network to be as quick and small as desirable.
+By increasing the amount of sorting layers, the network gets faster, however it also uses more hardware resources.

+The design charts can be found in @fig:design-charts-odd-even and a schematic of the elaborated design can be found in @fig:odd-even-schematic.
+Lastly, a waveform diagram of simulating the implementation can be found in @fig:odd-even-waveform.

 <div id="fig:design-charts-odd-even" class="subfigures">
 ![FSMD chart](figures/odd-even-sort/fsmd.png){#fig:odd-even-fsmd width=95%}